Deck Permit Requirements in Toms River, NJ

 Toms River is a city of 95,438 residents in New Jersey that follows the 2018 IRC.
-Toms River's building department is stricter than the standard IRC on deck / patio work — expect fewer exemptions and more situations that require a permit.
-You're looking at roughly $100 – $350 in permit fees, plan on about About 2 weeks for approval — plus you can apply online.
+Toms River's building department is stricter than the standard IRC on deck work, expect fewer exemptions and more situations that require a permit.
+You're looking at roughly $100 – $350 in permit fees, plan on about 2 weeks for approval, plus you can apply online.

 Population: 95,438 Code: 2018 Verified: 2026-03-29 4 local rules 1 people checked this